U.S. Senate Democrats push ahead two-track infrastructure votes | Politics

 U.S. Senate Democrats push ahead two-track infrastructure votes

-The U.S. Senate was poised to pass a $1 trillion bipartisan infrastructure bill that is one of President Joe Biden's top priorities in the early hours of Tuesday morning, with Democrats vowing to follow up with a much larger $3.5 trillion bill.
-The first details of the larger bill https://www.reuters.com/world/us/paid-leave-clean-energy-preschool-democrats-35-trln-plan-2021-08-09 -- a key goal for progressive Democrats -- showed that it would provide tax incentives for "clean" manufacturing, make community college free for two years and provide a pathway to citizenship for millions of immigrant workers.
+The U.S. Senate was poised to pass a $1 trillion bipartisan infrastructure bill that is one of President Joe Biden's top priorities sometime Tuesday, with Democrats vowing to follow up with a much larger $3.5 trillion bill.
+The first details of the larger bill https://www.reuters.com/world/us/paid-leave-clean-energy-preschool-democrats-35-trln-plan-2021-08-09 - a key goal for progressive Democrats - showed that it would provide tax incentives for "clean" manufacturing, make community college free for two years and provide a pathway to citizenship for millions of immigrant workers.

 "We have managed to steer two trains at the same time.
 There have been some bumps.
 There have been some delays.
 But the Senate is on track to finish both," Schumer said in a floor speech.
 The first infrastructure bill is popular among many lawmakers in both parties because of the federal dollars it would deliver to their home states.
 Polls also show that Americans at large are supportive of it.

 Democrats are aiming to debate and pass the nonbinding $3.5 trillion resolution in coming days, which would serve as a framework for more detailed, binding legislation later this year.
-Republicans have strenuously objected to the size and cost of the follow-up package, which Democrats aim to pass without their votes through a process called "budget reconciliation https://www.reuters.com/world/us/us-senates-reconciliation-process-its-not-way-it-sounds-2021-06-16. " The Senate is looking at likely multiple overnight sessions this week to vote on the two measures.
+Republicans have strenuously objected to the size and cost of the follow-up package, which Democrats aim to pass without their votes through a process called "budget reconciliation https://www.reuters.com/world/us/us-senates-reconciliation-process-its-not-way-it-sounds-2021-06-16. " Senator John Thune, the chamber's No. 2 Republican, told reporters that the vote on the infrastructure bill could come at a "normal" time on Tuesday, rather than the middle of the night.

+"I think that gets done at a normal time.
+That has to, because that cloture ripens and it can get pushed from 4 a.m. in the morning, probably to mid-morning tomorrow," Thune said.
+PARLIAMENTARIAN'S POWER

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)